-Recent news reports that Babesia has been diagnosed in four dogs in Essex have caused a great deal of concern.
+Recently, it has been reported that Babesia has been diagnosed in four dogs in Essex, which has caused a great deal of concern.
 This condition is common in some other countries – notably southern Europe but is not normally seen in the UK.
-Previous cases have been seen in dogs that have travelled in Europe but the disease has not been spread within the UK before as far as we know.
-In this case what is really worrying is that we are told that the affected dogs have not travelled outside the UK, or been in contact with dogs that have travelled, but that the common factor appears to be exercise within a certain area of Harlow, suggesting that infected ticks are in that area.
+Previous cases have been seen in dogs that have travelled in Europe, but the disease has not been spread within the UK before, as far as we know.
+In this case, what is really worrying is that the affected dogs have not travelled outside the UK, or been in contact with dogs that have travelled.
+The common factor appears to be exercise within a certain area of Harlow, suggesting that infected ticks are in that area.
 In time it seems likely that the ticks that carry this disease will become more widespread and that Babesia may become a more common problem in the UK.

 What is it?

 Babesia is a single celled malaria like organism which is transmitted by a tick, causing damage to the dog’s red blood cells, resulting in symptoms of fever, pale or jaundiced (yellowy) gums and darkened urine together with lethargy, weakness, breathlessness, collapse and anaemia.
 Vomiting can also be seen as well as mouth ulcers, swelling of the head and legs, and nerve related symptoms such as wobbliness and even fitting.
 If untreated the condition can be fatal; successful treatment can involve medication, IV fluids, and even blood transfusions.
 Early treatment can be successful, but young and elderly dogs are particularly vulnerable.

 Can it affect me or my cat?

 Infection of humans is not normally reported, but people who are immunosuppressed should be particularly careful, and vigilant to check they do not get tick bites.
 Cats are also not normally affected by dog babesia, but a similar condition exists in cats in Africa caused by a slightly different organism.